Shasthojoy/lycheejs-guide/software-bots/lycheejs-helper.md

 `lycheejs-helper` command needs to be executed within the Terminal (a bash session).

-When given no arguments, it will show you an overview and examples on specific use cases.
+When given no arguments, the bash script will show an overview and examples on specific use cases.

 The typical use cases for the `lycheejs-helper` are: